eteurnberg/dotfiles/README.md

 ## Prerequisites
 zsh, oh-my-zsh, vim, tmux and git needed.
-For agnoster theme in oh-my-zsh to work properly patched fonts are needed.
+For the agnoster theme in oh-my-zsh to work properly patched fonts are needed.
 The recommeneded way to achieve this is to install [Powerline-fonts](https://github.com/powerline/fonts).
+_NOTE:_ The install script should now install these automatically.

 ## Installing
 _NOTE:_ Backup any dotfiles you already have before installing.
 The symlinking will remove any files you might already have with the same names.
 The .gitconfig file is setup to use my user name and email, you will want to change this.
 1. Clone this repo and `cd` into it.
-2. Run install.sh, you might have to enter your password.
+2. Run install.sh, you might have to run it as root.

 To update, pull the repo and run install.sh again.